 Freelance Jobs Example

-As an online freelance writer, I only write content for the web, I’ve never published anything in a magazine but I have published several books on Amazon using Kindle Direct Publishing.
+As a freelance writer, I only write content for the web, I’ve never published anything in a magazine but I have published several books on Amazon using Kindle Direct Publishing.
 Otherwise, nothing in print (yet).

 Don’t worry, if all you do is online content, then you’ll be in demand and have no shortage of work.
 Like I keep saying, content is so important in today’s marketing world!

-Here’s just a small list of different types of content that you can publish online: get you started:
+Here’s just a small list of different types of content that you can publish:

 Because Google loves content, especially new and fresh content.
 That’s why most companies have a blog, to help potential readers/clients and rank higher in Google for terms they want to be found.

-This type of writing is more formal and journalistic in nature but can also apply to online magazines as well.
+This type of writing is more formal and journalistic in nature but can also apply to digital magazines as well.

 eBooks and Lead Magnets